rmosolgo/batfire/readme.md

 - If you don't [__secure__ the paths on Firebase](https://www.firebase.com/docs/security/security-rules.html), a malevolent user could update these properties via the console and screw everything up!
 - Whatever you're syncing will be sent `toJSON` if it has a `toJSON` method, otherwise it will be sent to Firebase as-is.
-- You may specify a constructor function with `as:`.
+- You may specify a constructor function name with `as:`.
 Objects will be sent to Firebase, and when new values come in, the value will be passed to that constructor.
 - This doesn't work: `App.get('sandwichOfTheDay').set('price')`.
 Sorry!
 Do it all at once: `App.set('sandwichOfTheDay.price', "$6.25")`.